matoanbach/RHCSA/Sample Exams/largeone.md

 54. On rhcsa2 modify the bootloader program and set the default autoboot timer value to 2 seconds.

 55. On rhcsa1 boot messages should be present (not silenced).

+56. On rhcsa2 determine the recommended tuning profile for the system and apply it.